raulglezrdguez/raulglezrdguez/README.md

 - 👀 I’m interested in develop apps for Web and mobile using MERN stack, Next.js and React Native.

-- 🌱 I’m currently learning blockchain and ethereum.
+- 🌱 I’m currently learning docker.

 - 💞️ I’m looking to collaborate on projects with the node.js and react.js stack.